Imported food legislation

 Imported Food Control Act 1992

-Imported food is inspected by the Department of Agriculture and Water Resources through the IFIS.
+Imported food is inspected by the Department of Agriculture, Water and the Environment through the IFIS.
 We inspect imported food to check it meets Australian requirements for public health and safety and is compliant with applicable standards in the Code and the Country of Origin Food Labelling Information Standard 2016.

 Amendments to imported food legislation